Jeanny Dom

-Jeanny Dom (born 5 February 1954) is a retired Luxembourgian table tennis player.
+Jeanny Dom (born 5 February 1954) is a retired Luxembourgish table tennis player.
 She is currently the General Secretary of the European Table Tennis Union.
 During her career, Dom won the title of Luxembourgian Sportswoman of the Year a record seven times, which is also more than the record six times Marc Girardelli won the title of Luxembourgian Sportsman of the Year.